Kabana Jewelry Customization Guide

 Kabana Lapis Lazuli

 Lapis Lazuli is a beautiful blue stone that looks great on most skin tones and pairs well with both yellow and white gold.
+Kabana's lapis can possess different quantities patterns of tiny gold flecks called pyrite, making each ring completely unique.
 Read more about this "Stone of Royalty".

 Malachite is characterized by swirls of deep vivid green.
+Malachite takes on a completely different look depending on whether it's paired with either white or yellow gold.
 It is believed to aid in the protection of the body and spirit.
 Read more about this "Stone of Protection".

 Kabana Mother of Pearl